 Mental Health in Sports

-Imagine having an entire team, an entire city, or an entire country counting on you to do your job.
-Imagine having people critiquing your every move and that a bad move means you’ll likely up being made fun of on national television.
+Imagine having an entire team, an entire city or an entire country counting on you to do your job.
+Imagine having people critiquing your every move and any mistake means you’ll likely end up the butt of a joke on national television.

 Sweating yet?
 Same.

-Mental illness affects 1 in 5 people, but we sometimes forget that athletes are part of that equation too.
+Mental illness affects one in five people, but we sometimes forget that athletes are part of that equation too.
 We see athletes as superhumans.
 And how bad could it be getting paid (most of the time) to play your favourite sport?
 Athletes always seem toned, tanned, fit and ready to play.
-It seems like they just get up, push aside any kind of distractions, and play their game.
+It seems like they just get up, push aside any kind of distractions and play their game.
 However, that’s not always the case.

 When a player gets physically injured, it’s all over the headlines.
-But why are we so comfortable talking about something like a strained groin (sorry Lebron) but still can’t bring up our v helpful therapy sessions without getting *side eye*?
-Why does expressing our feelings seem so hard, and why are we so uncomfortable hearing about them?
+But why are we so comfortable talking about something like a strained groin, yet still can’t bring up our v helpful therapy sessions without getting *side eye*?
+Why does expressing our feelings seem so hard?
+And why are we so uncomfortable hearing about them?

-Bell Let’s Talk Day has started to encourage conversation around the stigma of mental health, and on January 30th they’re taking over social media again (it promises to be a fab break from looking at Donald Trump twitter rants).
-And while they’ve donated $93.4 million to mental health initiatives (make it rain Bell), we need to keep the conversation going the other 364 days of the year.
+Bell Let’s Talk Day has started to encourage conversation around the stigma of mental health and while they’ve donated more than $100 million to mental health initiatives (make it rain Bell), we need to keep the conversation going the other 364 days of the year.

-Recently, more and more athletes have shared their struggles with mental health like Canadian Clara Hughes (Olympic medalist in cycling AND speed skating, she’s so amazing we literally can’t even), Kevin Love, Ibtihaj Muhammad (the first Muslim American to compete for Team USA in a hijab and win a medal!) and Serena Williams.
+Recently, more and more athletes have shared their struggles with mental health like Canadian Clara Hughes (Olympic medallist in cycling AND speed skating, get it girl), Kevin Love, Ibtihaj Muhammad (the first Muslim American to compete for Team USA in a hijab and win a medal!) and Serena Williams.

 NBA star (and forever bromance partner of Kyle Lowry), Demar DeRozan, has openly talked about his struggles with depression.
 He said that the persona of “invincibility” he created growing up in Compton helped him in his athletic career, because coaches like confident players.

-We asked the rising Canadian Heptathlon star, Georgia Ellenwood, for her take on mental health in the world of professional athletes to get a better look into this culture of ‘no pain no gain.’
+We asked rising Canadian heptathlon star, Georgia Ellenwood, for her take on mental health in the sports world to get a better look into this culture of ‘no pain no gain.’

-With a number of 2018 Canadian Champion and 2018 NCAA Championship titles under her spikes (get it girl!), it’s obvious this rockstar knows how to train.
-But she says there’s still a huge stigma in sports about being vulnerable with your mental health because of the pressure to always push your limits, get you through those hard workouts, or kick your body into second gear.
+With a number of 2018 NCAA Championship titles under her spikes (get it girl!), it’s obvious this rockstar knows how to train.
+But she says there is still a huge stigma in sports about being vulnerable with your mental health because of the pressure to always push your limits, get you through those hard workouts or kick your body into second gear.

 The benefits of exercise and mental health are endless.
 But you know the saying ‘no such thing as a bad workout’?
-Ya.
+Yeah.
 Not exactly true.
-PhD Sport Psychology Student, Emma Vickers, found a study that showed, “The similarities between ‘depression’ as a psychiatric disease, and ‘overtraining’’ as a consequence of continuous intense athletic training are remarkable.”
+PhD sport psychology student, Emma Vickers, found a study that showed, “The similarities between ‘depression’ as a psychiatric disease and ‘overtraining’ as a consequence of continuous intense athletic training are remarkable.”

 Georgia says it took her a long time to figure out that balance between pushing yourself without burning out.
 “I thought that I wasn't getting better because I wasn't training hard enough.
 I thought that I needed to push myself to the extreme until I saw the results I wanted.”

-It was only when she enjoyed the process and stopped missing small milestones, “Sometimes it can be as significant as a whole second faster in a time trial, or sometimes it can be as minimal as a quicker first step out of the starting blocks.”
+It was only when she enjoyed the process and started marking small milestones that things started to changes; “Sometimes it can be as significant as a whole second faster in a time trial or sometimes it can be as minimal as a quicker first step out of the starting blocks.”

-Mental illness is not going to go away.
-And fortunately, the stigma around mental health is decreasing thanks to initiatives like #BellLetsTalk as well as celebrities and athletes that talk about their struggles.
+Mental illness is not going away.
+And fortunately, the stigma around mental health is reducing thanks to initiatives like #BellLetsTalk as well as celebrities and athletes that talk about their struggles.